FrancescoCrino/ConnectedBusMonitor/Concept.md

 # Connected Bus Monitor - Concept
-IoT 2022 First Assignement
+IoT 2022 First Delivery

-Connected Bus Monitor is a service aimed at providing (near) real time estimates of waiting times/proximity and indoor air quality monitoring of surface public transport.
+Connected Bus Monitor is a service aimed at providing (near) real time estimates of waiting times/proximity and indoor air quality conditions of surface public transport.

 # Goals

-The goals of the proposed service are to provide
+The goals of the proposed service are to improve public transport by striving to guarantee

 1. Sustainability
 2. Reliability